ekimb/rust-mdbg/README.md

 ## Multi-k assembly

 For better contiguity (at the expense of ~10x longer running time), try the provided multi-k assembly script.
-It performs assembly iteratively, starting with k=10, up to an automatically determined largest k.
+It performs assembly iteratively, starting with k=10, up to an automatically-determined largest k.
 Usage:

 `utils/multik <reads.fq.gz> <some_output_prefix> <nb_threads>`